 - The potential use of contracted network experts for programme activities is foreseen in their contract.
 The time they can devote to these activities upon request of the Joint Secretariat may amount to up to 30% of the time the Lead or Ad-hoc Experts are contracted to support the network.
-Nevertheless, the total number of appointed days for network and programme activities is limited to 160 days linked to a single expert contract.
+Nevertheless, the total number of appointed days (based on active contracts) for network and programme activities is limited to 186 days per expert.
 Example: an expert is contracted as Lead or Ad-hoc Expert of a network for 40 days.
 This contract opens a potential of 12 days (40 days x 30%) to be provided at Programme level upon request of the URBACT Secretariat.